changjiang1124/afterclass/devnote.md

 - [x] change dns afterclass.learnchineseperth.com.au to 170.64.162.255
 - [x] a .sh file to restart django project with gunicorn. be sure collect statics, make migrations, migrate, restart gunicorn. understand the codebase then come up the script.
 - [] pinyinit, add print button to print the pinyin file;
-- [] add user profile / description which could be used as the reference for AI to generate more suitable content.
+- [x] add user profile / description which could be used as the reference for AI to generate more suitable content.

 ## Typing Chinese
 - [] add text read feature.
+- [] add personal instruction in the content generation.

 ## UI
 theme colour:
-#FE4D01
+primary: #FE4D01
-#FFD966
+secondary: #FFD966
-#ffffff
+background: #ffffff

 text colour:
-#151515
+primary: #151515
-#333333
+secondary: #333333